elelouch/TerminalChess/README.md

 In progress.

-Chess game made for playing in terminal.
+Terminal based chess game made using unicode standard.